eXplorance/.github/profile/README.md

 In this space, you will find:
 - References to our [Blue](https://explorance.com/products/blue/) suite of products including sample code and SDKs
 - References to our [Blue ML](https://explorance.com/products/blueml/) API along with sample code and SDKs
-- References to our [Metrics That Matter](https://explorance.com/products/metrics-that-matter/) (MTM) API including with sample code and SDKs
+- References to our [Metrics That Matter](https://explorance.com/products/metrics-that-matter/) (MTM) API including sample code and SDKs

 For more information please visit our [Online help](https://onlinehelp.explorance.com/) or contact your friendly customer support representative.